-Hubble Space Telescope Captures Blue Supergiant Icarus: Most Distant Ordinary Star 9-Billion Light Years Away
+Hubble Space Telescope Captures Blue Supergiant Icarus: Most Distant Ordinary Star 9 Billion Light-Years Away

 — Hubble (@NASAHubble) April 2, 2018

-The images from Hubble Space Telescope that revealed the existence of Icarus were captured in late April 2016 and on April 2017.
+The images from the Hubble Space Telescope that revealed the existence of Icarus were captured in late April 2016 and April 2017.
 Kelly explains that the star is 100 times farther than individual stars astronomers can study.

 The discovery of Icarus helped researchers reject the theory that dark matter consists of several primordial black holes located inside galaxy clusters.
 Aside from that, it also provides insight on how a galaxy cluster is made up, particularly, the dark matter and normal matter composition.

-The study on the discovery of the blue supergiant Icarus using images from Hubble Space Telescope was published in Nature Astronomy.
+The study on the discovery of the blue supergiant Icarus using images from the Hubble Space Telescope was published in Nature Astronomy.